backupbrew/switchbrew/TSEC.md

 [mwk](https://wiki.0x04.net/wiki/Marcin_Ko%C5%9Bcielnicki) from reverse
 engineering falcon processors over the years.

-### Register ACLs

-Falcon tracks permission metadata about each crypto reg.
-Permissions include read/write ability per execution mode, as well as ability to use the reg for encrypt/decrypt, among other permissions.
-Permissions are propagated when registers are referenced by instructions (e.g. moving a value from read-protected $cX to $cY will result in $cY also being read-protected).

 ### cauth

 $cauth is a special purpose register in the CPU.